 When the body heats up faster than it can cool itself, mild to severe illness may develop.
 Air temperature, humidity, and clothing can increase the risk of developing heat-related illness.
-Age, weight, physical fitness, and nutrition can play a role.
-So can alcohol, drug use, or pre-existing diseases like diabetes.
+Other contributing factors include age, weight, physical fitness, and nutrition.
+Alcohol, drug use, or pre-existing diseases like diabetes can also play a role.

 What your employees need to know about symptoms of heat-related illness

 Someone with a mild reaction to heat may have a rash called prickly heat.
 They can also have painful muscle spasms called heat cramps.
-These can happen during or after activity.
-A mild reaction may also include fatigue or dizziness.
-You may notice a change in physical or mental performance and an increase in accidents.
+These can happen during or after a work-related activity.
+A mild reaction may also include fatigue, dizziness, a change in physical or mental performance, or a sudden change in their behavior.

 A moderate reaction to heat is heat exhaustion.
 A person could be sweating a lot.
 They could have cold, moist, pale, or flushed skin.
 They might have thirst, extreme weakness or fatigue, as well as a headache, nausea, a lack of appetite, a rapid weak pulse, or giddiness.
 If not treated, the victim may collapse.

 It's important to recognize the warning signs and symptoms of heat-related illness and then take steps to prevent and control it.
-This will cut the frequency and severity of heat illness and keep your workers on the job.
+This can help reduce the likelihood of experiencing heat illness and keep your workers safe on the job.